Drivers and Hire

 Heck so are we, no just joking!
 Our cars are to be enjoyed and if we couldn’t cope with the risk of them getting damaged we wouldn’t hire them out.
 Of course that means responsible enjoyment and we ask you take all reasonable care of them, but we realise mistakes by you and others can happen.
 So all our cars come with a standard insurance excess, that you can elect to reduce your liability for by paying an extra daily charge.

 Hey come on dude, be a bit more secure in your manhood.
 If you need some more reasoned justification, read this article.
-Of course, if you’re really struggling, you can always keep the roof up and your shades on until you’re sure you’re well out of civilisation….but we quite understand if you take either the MG BGT or Alfa 156 V6 sir.
+Of course, if you’re really struggling, you can always keep the roof up and your shades on until you’re sure you’re well out of civilisation….but we quite understand if you take either MG BGT coupe, or the Alfa 156 / 166 saloons or even the JCW Mini sir…..if that’s not too girly for you….

 OK we're coming, what next?